 How do I obtain an instruction permit?

 - Be at least 14 years old

 - Pass the knowledge and vision exam.
 There are 3 options for administering the knowledge exam.
-Schedule an appoint a a service center location, Take the knowledge exam at home, or at school if available.
+Schedule an appointment at a service center location, take the knowledge exam at home, or at school if available.

 - Primary form of identification, proof of residency, and proof of Social Security number.

 What can I do with the instructors permit?

 Teens holding a valid instructors permit can drive at any time with adult supervision.
 Adult supervision means your parent, guardian, custodian, an immediate family member at least 21 years of age, a driver education instructor, or a person at least 25 years old with written permission from the parent, guardian, or custodian.
 All supervising adults must hold a valid driver's license.

 What can't I do with the instructional permit?

 - Drive without adult supervision